If you have a fantastic product demo, you can almost guarantee you’ll convert prospects.

 Compare these two dialogues, and you’ll see what I mean:

-Feature (bad): “Here’s how our app handles lead distribution.
-You go into this section and define specific rules that assign reps into meeting queues, and the app will automatically qualify and route those leads in real time, so each lead gets instantly qualified and assigned to the correct rep.”
+Feature (bad): “This is how our app manages lead distribution.
+You enter this area and set up rules that place reps into meeting queues, and the app will automatically qualify and direct those leads in real time, ensuring that each lead is quickly qualified and matched with the right rep.”

 Benefit (good): “Imagine that someone submits your form to get more information about your product.
 Now imagine if you could instantly engage with that person by allowing them to book a meeting or call right away.
 That person would be able to instantly connect with one of your reps.
 Sounds great, right?
 Well, you can do that with our app, check it out.”